Animate This! My Favorite 3-D Animated Movies

 Toy Story took the third dimension of the still burgeoning technology and upped the ante in what was possible when it came to motioning pictures, with the end result being a technical achievement in cinematic entertainment.
 It's an animated feature that was a hit both behind and in front of the silver screen and with a story whose "out-standing" visuals matched it's plot in emphasizing the vibrant warmth and color that was starting to become more and more "faded" in the tired 2-D animated family films that movie producers had seemed to be tiredly cranking out at the time.

-Ā After years of getting looted and harassed by a gangly gang of grasshopper gits, one of a the denizens of an assaulted anthill, a floaty fellow named Flick, journeys out to collect a band of mite-sized muscle to help stand up to the persecuting pincered pests.
+Ā After years of getting looted and harassed by a gangly gang of grasshopper gits, one of the denizens of an assaulted anthill, a floaty fellow named Flick, ventures outside the boundaries of the anthill to collect a band of mite-sized muscle to help stand up to the persecuting pincered pests.

 And sure, maybe compared the today's definition of what makes families totally coo-coo, the Croods make come up as kinda lightweight.